liveart/slate/source/index.md

 title | design title which is given by end user.
 In cases of placing order or sharing design it is generated automatically by LiveArt | string

 ## UploadImage - POST/Multipart
-This service is used to upload user image from local file or URL.
-After uploading process image is shown on preview area and ready to be moved or resized.
-Allowed file extensions: *.jpg, *.png, *.gif, *.svg.

-<aside class="warning">Make sure to update the rights to your accepting folder as writable for web user.
-LiveArt will not check this.</aside>

 > Response example

 ```json